-The G-Series printer uses a ZPL printer configuration status label to report the printer's configuration status for both EPL and ZPL operations.
+Your printer uses a ZPL printer configuration status label to report the printer's configuration status for both EPL and ZPL operations.

 The ZPL style label provides a more intuitive and functionally descriptive naming convention than the EPL style printer status label.
 Operational status (darkness, speed, media type, etc.), installed printer options (network, interface settings, cutter, etc.), and printer description information (serial number, model name, firmware version, etc.) are all included in the status label.
-See Printing a Test (Printer Configuration) Label on page 23 to print this label.
-See ZPL Printer Configuration Format on page 96 for details on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.
+See Printing a Test (Printer Configuration) Label on page 22 to print this label.
+See ZPL Printer Configuration Format on page 103 for details on printer configuration and the ZPL commands that control the printer settings listed on the Printer Configuration Status Label.

-To get an EPL style printer configuration status label, send the printer the EPL $\mbox{\tt U}$ command.
+To print an EPL style printer configuration status label, send the printer the EPL $\mbox{\tt U}$ command.

-See the EPL programmer's guide for more information on the various EPL ${\tt U}$ commands and interpreting the settings displayed on these labels.
+See the EPL Programming Guide for more information on the various EPL $\mbox{\tt U}$ commands and interpreting the settings displayed on these labels.

-NOTE: You can localize the label in languages other than English (see Localizing the Printer Status Configuration Label on page 48).
+NOTE: You can localize the label in languages other than English.
+See Localizing the Printer Configuration Label on page 47.

-Localizing the Printer Status Configuration Label
+Localizing the Printer Configuration Label

-The printer configuration status label can be localized for up to 16 languages.
-Use the ZPL programming command ^KD to modify the displayed language for most status items on this label.
+The printer configuration label can be localized in one of 16 languages.
+Use the ^KD ZPL programming command to modify the displayed language for most of the status items included in this label.

-See Printing a Test (Printer Configuration) Label or Feed Button Modes for information on accessing the printer configuration status label.
+For information on printing the Printer Configuration label, see Printing a Test (Printer Configuration) Label or FEED Button Modes on page 92.

-Long Term Printer Inactivity or Storage
+Long-Term Printer Inactivity or Storage

-Over time the printhead may stick to the platen (drive) roller.
+Over time, the printhead may stick to the platen (drive) roller.
 To prevent this, always store the printer with a piece of media (a label or paper) between the printhead and the platen roller.